NitinReddyKamsani/CRM/README.md

 -> Even though you broke the record detail into individual components there me still some fields which may result in perfomance issues.
 -> one way to resolve this issue is to move the low-priority fields to tabs and accordians whose content is not visible when the page loads.

+> steps :

+1) start by optimizing the app by deleting the empty other information section.
+2) click the details tab on the canvas
+3) Hover over to the other information section and click on the delete icon.